DevNambi/blog-drafts/330 - Cognition for Data Professionals.md

 * (Articles in the \Health and \Lifehacker sections of Pocket)
 * Curiosity and pride.
 Humility is helpful.

+"Work is most fulfilling when you're at the comfortable, exciting edge of not quite knowing what you are doing." - https://twitter.com/alaindebotton

 * know your own skills
 * Know your weaknesses
 * Know your effect on your company, and the company's effects on the world.